RTEMS/rtems-docs/shell/file_and_directory.rst

         discarded and a newline character is appended.

 Where sizes are specified, a decimal number of bytes is expected.
-Two or more numbers may be separated by an “x” to indicate a product.
+Two or more numbers may be separated by an "x" to indicate a product.
 Each number may have one of the following optional suffixes:

 *b*